oneapi-src/level-zero-spec/scripts/tools/PROG.md

 However, these APIs **are** traceable for all calls subsequent from the creation and enabling of the tracer itself.

 ${"##"} Enabling/Disabling and Destruction
-The tracer is created in a disabled state and must be explicitly enabled by calling ::xetTracerSetEnabled.
+The tracer is created in a disabled state and must be explicitly enabled by calling ::${t}TracerSetEnabled.
 The implementation gaurentees that prologues and epilogues will always be executed in pairs; i.e.
 * if the prologue was called then the epilogue is gaurenteed to be called, even if another thread disabled the tracer between execution
 * if the prologue was not called then the epilogue is gaurenteed not to be called, even if another thread enabled the tracer between execution